DIYbiosphere/sphere/docs/help/getting-started.md

 - **Table of Entries**: Every search query that returns the table of entries can be downloaded as a CSV file.
 - **Entire Table**: All the data in the 'front-matter' of the all entries is aggregated and compiled as a CSV file and can be downloaded as the [complete dataset].
-- **Source**: The source-files of the entries are in the [sphere.dir] repository in GitHub in each collection folder.
+- **Source**: The source-files of the entries are in the [sphere] repository in GitHub in each collection folder.

 ## Contributing to the Database